fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 Threads on a GPU, will usually be executing the SAME program, unless several calls are overlapped, but let's just focus on you having called a single operation.
 In that case all of your threads will launch, running the same program.
-They might however, go down different branches (think if-statements!), but this more expensive on the GPU and CPU, and should in general be avoided as much as possible.
+They might however, go down different branches (think if-statements!), but this is more expensive on the GPU than the CPU, and should in general be avoided as much as possible.
 Each thread will have its own local variables.
 Threads on a GPU are launched in groups.
 Depending on the platform and the API they will be called something different.
 In wgpu, which is what we will be using, it is called a workgroup, while in CUDA terminology it is called a warp.
 On Nvidia GPU's it will be at most 32 threads per workgroup